-COMMON GROUND Both mindfulness meditation as developed by Jon Kabat-Zinn and Nia are concerned with observing but not continuously judging our own actions, moves and physical sensations.
-Both meditation and Nia achieve this by also remaining aware of ourselves after the training session and acting according to our own intuition and frame of mind.
-Life without continual pressure to perform – that’s mindfulness.
-Sport without continual pressure to perform – that’s Nia!
+Both mindfulness meditation and Nia are concerned with observing – but not continuously judging – your actions, movements and physical sensations.
+This is achieved in both practices by staying present with yourself during the entire session and by acting from your own intuition and state of mind.
+Life without constant pressure to perform – that’s mindfulness.
+Exercise without constant pressure to perform – that’s Nia!